garrotte13/Warmonger/faq.md

 - Biters go into berserk when nearby their target and attack all player's creations including electric poles, walls in form of "dragon teeth" and "labyrinth of death", effectively making war part of the game not so stupid boring like it is in vanilla.
 But of course they still prefer turrets if can reach them.
 - Biters regularly change the path they go from their home to player's structures, therefore one can't install turrets in one place and be happy the rest of the game like in vanilla.
 - Enemy squads attacks and bases expansion are scaled with rising evolution factor (like in vanilla, but in more aspects therefore automated abundant ammo/energy provided defense lines are a must).
+- Pheromones pathfinding for biters.
+Player body attracts nearby biters and guides them (until they die or go into berserk)
 - Different states of AI state with different strategy.
 One can turn on announcement messages to learn about state change, but it spoils the game and with game experience state can be detected easily when seeing specific biters activites.
 - Siege AI attacks player base and tries to build new enemy bases close to player.
 Easy to detect new nests, but can be a pain in early game or in later game with incorrect defenses pattern
 - Raiding AI sends waves of units from very different sides of map.